Eat & Drink There are a handful of small eateries here, all run by locals.

 Cocos Club

-Open every day from 5pm, the Cocos Club is a must stop for a cold drink and chat with the locals after a day out.
-Happy Hour is 5.30pm – 6.30pm and there’s a bottleshop with a range of Australian and international brands for roadies or to take back to your accommodation.
+Open every day from 5pm, the Cocos Club is a must-visit for a cold drink and chat with the locals after a day out.
+Happy Hour is 5:00pm – 6:00pm and there’s a bottleshop with a range of Australian and international brands to take back to your accommodation.

 A small shop with a range of groceries, open six days a week.
-You’ll find most things you need for your stay here but please note that fresh produce and catering for special dietaries is limited given our super remote location.
+You’ll find most things you need for your stay here but please note that fresh produce and options for special dietary needs can be limited given the islands’ remote location.

 If you’re landing on a Friday and planning to visit Direction Island on Saturday, be sure to shop as soon as you land as the supermarket closes at 3pm, and doesn’t reopen until after the ferry departs.
 Please note, the supermarket is closed on public holidays.